 Babies adore looking through this board book’s high contrast illustrations which are perfect for stimulating their imagination and inspiring an early love of learning.
 Black-and-white cut-out pictures offer cheer and interest while red words like “smile” and “children” engage and delight.
-These holiday gifts are perfect for the grandparents in your life.

 Age 2 to 3: Llama Llama Gram and Grandpa